blasrodri/NEPs/neps/nep-xxxx.md

 ## Summary

 Following NEP-364 additional elements are introduced to make NEAR IBC compatible.
-In particular, this NEP introduces a set of missing hashing functions and an interface to efficiently retrieve data from the storage.
+In particular, this NEP introduces a set of missing hashing functions that are critical for bridging NEAR with different chains using IBC.
 // TODO: improve this paragraph once the proposal is fleshed out

 ## Motivation